Legislative Updates

 Passed Senate Courts of Justice Committee

-Passed the Virginia Senate (21–19)
+Passed Virginia Senate (21–19)

-Referred to the House Courts of Justice Committee
+Passed House Courts of Justice Committee

 HB901 – Risk Order Companion Legislation